Chandrashekhar08analyst/NBFC-Analytics-Hub/README.md

 The **NBFC Analytics Hub** is an end-to-end **Data Engineering and Analytics Platform** designed to cover the complete NBFC data analytics lifecycle — from raw multi-product data to integrated data pipelines, centralized database storage, business analysis, dynamic Power BI dashboards and advanced analytics.

-The project addresses a common challenge in multi-product NBFC environments, where similar business data is maintained across different loan products and often requires separate data preparation and reporting processes.
-This project brings the data into a **standardized analytical workflow**, enabling consistent analysis across products.

 The key business areas covered include **Business Performance, Collections & Recovery Behavior, Marketing Performance, risk Segment and Portfolio Performance**.

 The project also includes advanced analytics such as **Static Pool Cohort Analysis, Customer Lifetime Value & Cohort Analysis and Customer Segmentation** to identify recovery trends, customer retention patterns and high-value customer segments.